Henri-Willekens/mqtt-implementation/README.md

 ## Documentation

 There are two types of documentation available.
-Designer documentation is available within this README.
+Designer documentation is available within this README: [Setup future elements](Setup-future-elements).
 Configurator related documentation is available [here](https://linktodocumentation).

 ## Authors